WfHit/Udacity_CarND/Term1/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 After a lot of struggle on SVM, I just find out that using SVM to detect cars is time consuming and unstable, and I could not get an acceptable result.
 So I have to turn to SSD.
 Here is how I use SSD to detect cars in video which in file `VehicleDectectionSSD.py`.
-First I use a trained SSD to detect cars on single image, then I created a heatmap and thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+First I use a trained SSD to detect cars on single image in line 45 to 92, then I created a heatmap and thresholded that map to identify vehicle positions in line 95 to 117.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap in line 119 to 136.
 I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
+I constructed bounding boxes to cover the area of each blob detected in line 138 to 154.

 ---